-An unlimited number of Fund Units are being offered on a continuous basis to investors resident in all of the provinces and territories of Canada who qualify under an exemption from the prospectus requirements in NI 45-106, and to eligible investors in the United States and elsewhere.
+An unlimited number of Fund Units are being offered on a continuous basis to investors resident in all of the provinces and territories of Canada who qualify as Accredited Investors, and to eligible investors in the United States and elsewhere.
 See ITEM 5.2 - Subscription Procedure.

 Class A Fund Units are designed for investors who were introduced to the Fund through their financial advisor or broker and who are not enrolled in a dealer sponsored fee-for-service or wrap program.
-Class A Fund Units offer monthly redemptions.
+Class A Fund Units offer redemptions monthly and on other dates as determined appropriate by the Manager.

 Class F Fund Units are designed for investors who are enrolled in a dealer sponsored fee-for-service or wrap program and who are subject to a periodic asset-based fee rather than commissions on each transaction or, at the discretion of the Manager, any other investor for whom the Manager does not incur distribution costs.
-Class F Fund Units offer monthly redemptions.
+Class F Fund Units offer redemptions monthly and on other dates as determined appropriate by the Manager.